-Elon Musk is trying to make humanity a multi-planet species, starting with the colonization of Mars (that’s the raison d’être of his company, SpaceX).
+Elon Musk is trying to make humanity a multi-planet species, starting with the colonization of Mars (that’s the raison d’être for his company SpaceX).

 Why Mars?
-The tech visionary laid out his argument in a article in the journal New Space this month.
+The tech visionary laid out his argument in an article in the journal New Space this month.

 Our options for becoming a multi-planetary species within our solar system are limited.
 We have, in terms of nearby options, Venus, but Venus is a high-pressure — super-high-pressure — hot acid bath, so that would be a tricky one.
 Venus is not at all like the goddess.
 So, it would be really difficult to make things work on Venus.

 Then, there is Mercury, but that is way too close to the sun.
 We could potentially go onto one of the moons of Jupiter or Saturn, but those are quite far out, much further from the sun, and much harder to get to.